New Hollywood: Bonnie and Clyde and The Graduate

 The cover story in Time magazine in December 1967, celebrated the movie and innovation in American New Wave cinema.
 This influential article by Stefan Kanfer claimed that Bonnie and Clyde represented a "New Cinema" through its blurred genre lines, and disregard for honored aspects of plot and motivation, and that "In both conception and execution, Bonnie and Clyde is a watershed picture, the kind that signals a new style, a new trend."
 Biskind states that this review and turnaround by some critics allowed the film to be re-released, thus proving its commercial success and reflecting the move toward the New Hollywood.
 The impact of this film is important in understanding the rest of the American New Wave, as well as the conditions that were necessary for it.

+Also released the same year was another era-defining hit about the celebration of youthful rebellion The Graduate, starring Dustin Hoffman, with soundtrack by the popular folk duo Simon & Garfunkel and directed by Mike Nichols (for which he won the film's sole Oscar for Best Director), about Benjamin, a young college graduate rejecting the traditional values of his parents and their hypocritical society alongside a future in "plastics".

 These initial successes paved the way for the studio to relinquish almost complete control to these innovative young filmmakers.
-In the mid-1970s, idiosyncratic, startling original films such as Paper Moon, Dog Day Afternoon, Chinatown, and Taxi Driver among others, enjoyed enormous critical and commercial success.
+In the mid-1970s, idiosyncratic, startlingly original films such as Paper Moon, Dog Day Afternoon, Chinatown, and Taxi Driver, among others, enjoyed enormous critical and commercial success.
 These successes by the members of the New Hollywood led each of them in turn to make more and more extravagant demands, both on the studio and eventually on the audience.

 Characteristics

-This new generation of Hollywood filmmaker was most importantly, from the point of view of the studios, young, therefore able to reach the youth audience they were losing.
-This group of young filmmakers—actors, writers and directors—dubbed the "New Hollywood" by the press, briefly changed the business from the producer-driven Hollywood system of the past.

-Todd Berliner has written about the period's unusual narrative practices.
+The new generation of Hollywood filmmakers was most importantly, from the studios' view, young, therefore able to reach the youth audience they were losing.
+This collective of actors, screenwriters and directors, dubbed the "New Hollywood" by the press, briefly changed the business from the producer-driven Hollywood system of the past as Todd Berliner has written about the period's unusual narrative practices.

 The 1970s, Berliner says, marks Hollywood's most significant formal transformation since the conversion to sound film and is the defining period separating the storytelling modes of the studio era and contemporary Hollywood.
 New Hollywood films deviate from classical narrative norms more than Hollywood films from any other era or movement.
 Their narrative and stylistic devices threaten to derail an otherwise straightforward narration.
 Berliner argues that five principles govern the narrative strategies characteristic of Hollywood films of the 1970s: